FlyingMegaPascal/RenameTool/README.md

 ## Class Diagram

-The window presents the view.
+The window presents the View.
 The ViewModelBase, the commands and data represent the ViewModel
 The Model has been left out.
 ![ClassDiagram](https://github.com/PascalSchei/RenameTool/blob/master/ReadMeFiles/ClassDiagram.png)